Arts and Sciences (COAS) 203

 Keeping up with grades: You should check your grades periodically in Brightspace (D2L).
 Let me know if you have concerns about your class average or grades on specific assignments before you consider withdrawing from the course.

-For those intent on doing their absolute best: Tutoring is available free of charge in the Student Success Centers (SSC) on all campuses for currently enrolled students.
+For those intent on doing their absolute best: Free tutoring is available in the Student Success Centers (SSC) on all campuses for currently enrolled students.
 The Macon campus SSC is located in the lower level of the Library building; the Cochran SSC is on the Roberts Library third floor; the Warner Robins SSC is in Oak Hall Room 128; in Dublin the SSC is in Library Room 200; and in Eastman the SSC is in Room 1181 of the TLC Center.

 Students on all campuses can book SSC tutoring sessions by visiting mga.mywconline.com/.
 All tutoring centers across the five campuses are free of charge.
 Other services at the SSC include online academic workshops and a robust website with resources for academic assistance.
 The centers also have computer workstations, free printing, and Internet access.

 The Bottom Line: I hope every member of this class gets an A, and I will do all I can to make this happen.
 Don't get me wrongthe standards for "A" work are high, and I make no exceptions in course policies on participation, missed assignments, plagiarism, or late work.
 The number-one key to succeeding in this class is that you take responsibility for your own success, meaning that you attend to all assignments with careful, earnest diligence, that you respond positively to any setbacks and heed my feedback on all assignments, and that you seek my help as much and as often as you need it.
 I guarantee you have one of the most accessible professors at Middle Georgia State: ask for help outside of class, and I'll do my level best to deliver.

 is a "distance course," but if you are in the Macon area